bstelea/spe_project/Portfolio A/OO Design & UML.md

 ## System Architecture
 **Database**

 Without even designing the architecture of our system, we already know that it will require a Database - e-commerce applications highly depend on and require consistent access to some persistent store of data about the products on sale, the orders made and such.
-The most efficient and popular way to store such information is via a Database; which we will most likely implement using SQL and Spring inbuilt methods.
+The most efficient and popular way to store such information is via a Database; which we will most likely implement using MySQL and Spring inbuilt methods.

 By referencing out requirements, we have come up with the following Database design.